Today’s business models depend largely on Supply Chain Management.

 - understanding the basic principles of the end-to-end Supply Chain and how they are applied in a company

 - gain insights how their job and the job of their Supply Chain peers impact the company results.

 - expand their network and meet other Supply Chain professionals

 With this course, PICS Belgium and Solvint focus on young professionals who

-- who want to understand the impact of end to end supply chain on a company’s results.
+- want to understand the impact of end to end Supply Chain on a company’s results.